Google Drive vs IDrive: A Cloud Collaboration Cocktail for 2024

 It also packs in a number of its apps into this process, most notably Google Photos, which uploads every pic you take into the cloud, earning it second place in our best online storage for photos ranking.

-Besides pictures, Google also syncs docs and spreadsheets, and it can even sync files other people are working on, though we’ll talk more about that in our next round.
+Besides pictures, Google also syncs docs and spreadsheets, and it can even sync files other people are working on.
+If you want to have an idea how to prevent automatic syncs, check out our piece on how to stop Google Drive sync.
 Taken altogether, IDrive’s sync, while pretty good, just can’t hold a candle to Google Drive’s.

 3. Sharing & Collaboration